Birding in the Rockies

 Turning onto a narrow gravel road, I’m met by Mo Teasdale of Columbia Wetlands Adventures, located 26 km south of Golden.
 Walking along a dirt trail lined with sunshine-yellow daffodils and a rainbow of tulips, we cross a small creek with a beaver dam pinching, but not fully blocking its flow.
 Kokanee salmon, she says, run there in the fall.
 Continuing through a forest of willows and birches sprouting neon green spring leaves, we reach an open area with a panorama of majestic mountain views.
 “This,” announces Teasdale, “is our wetland heaven.”

 Amidst bunches of fat grasses as well as slender, striped varieties, muskrat mounds rise from the marshes.
 Pointing to an art nouveau tree reminiscent of Beetlejuice’s garden, Teasdale explains the multi-level avian complex is the summer home of heron colony.
 “The herons return every year on March 14,” she says.
 “The first year we noticed two nests, the next year there were four, the next year eight.
 Now there are 40.
-Bald eagles swoop down and steal
+Bald eagles swoop down and steal their eggs.”

 On this tranquil day it’s difficult to imagine such drama as a few geese skim the water, their ripples sketching the still surface like an artist’s brush on a blank canvas.
 Following a series of floating boardwalks linked to a suspension bridge, Teasdale points to the end of one boardwalk sinking progressively into the water until it’s fully submerged.
 After one quiet week when no one visited

 the dock, Teasdale returned to find the back quarter of a kayak protruding from under a giant beaver dam.
 “I suspect one of our kayaks is in their living room,” she says with laugh.
 “They built their dam on the end of our dock, and the dock sank.
 We love it!”